block/mcp-jupyter/docs/docs/usage.md

 - ❌ "Analyze the data"
 - ✅ "Perform exploratory data analysis focusing on customer segments and seasonal patterns"

+### 2. Specify Cell Types Clearly

+Help the AI choose the right cell type and operation:
+- **For code**: "Add a code cell that loads the data"
+- **For markdown**: "Create a markdown cell with the project title and description"
+- **For mixed content**: "Add a markdown cell explaining the analysis, then add code to implement it"

+### 3. Handle Operation Errors

+Common AI mistakes and corrections:
+- ❌ AI says "edit_markdown" → ✅ Should be `operation="add_markdown"` or `operation="edit_code"`
+- ❌ Putting ASCII art in code cells → ✅ "Put that ASCII art in a markdown cell instead"
+- ❌ IndentationError on non-code content → ✅ "That content belongs in markdown, not code"

-### 2. Iterative Refinement
+### 4. Iterative Refinement

 Work iteratively with the AI:
 ```
 1. "Load and preview the customer data"
 2. Review the output
 3. "Focus on customers from the last quarter"
 4. "Now segment them by purchase frequency"
 ```

-### 3. State Management
+### 5. State Management

 - Keep important variables in the global namespace
 - Use descriptive variable names
 - Periodically check available variables with `dir()` or `locals()`

-### 4. Error Recovery
+### 6. Error Recovery

 When errors occur:
 - Let the AI see and handle the error
+- Clarify cell type if there's confusion: "That should be markdown, not code"
 - Provide context if needed
 - The AI will install packages or fix issues automatically